max-over/SC_Beer_Game_Python_flet/README.md

 xlwt==1.3.0
 ```

 Passphrase for connection is set to "1".
 Default port for a server is "5556".
-Game statistics is written in Excel files
+Game statistics is written to Excel files

 Ports (last line in py source files):